-New limits on physician training hours could prove costly for US teaching hospitalsSeptember 8th, 2011 in Other /
+New limits on physician training hours could prove costly for US teaching hospitalsSeptember 8, 2011 in Medicine & Health / Other

 The new limits on hours that physicians-in-training can work will prove costly for U.S teaching hospitals, which will need to spend up to $1.3 billion a year, and possibly more, to effect the changes, a new UCLA study suggests.